tamunoWoks/Tech_Jobs_Layoff_Trends--SQL_CaseStudy/README.md

 4. Remove unnecessary columns and rows.

 #### Procedure
-- Create new database and import csv file.
+- Create new database and import csv file:
 We need to create a new database (world_layoffs) in MySQL so we can upload the dataset (layoffs.csv) and start manipulating the data.
-- Duplicate the original table.
+- Duplicate the original table:
 A copy ensures that the original data remains untouched and safe.
 If something goes wrong during the manipulation process, you can easily revert to the original state without significant downtime or effort.
-- Create new table and add new column to check for duplicates
+- Create new table and add new column to check for duplicates:
 Since the table doesnt have a unique column to sort with, we must create one and add to a new table.